Introduction to retirement

 A monthly pension for your lifetime

 For example, one of your pension options may include a guarantee period, such as a single life guaranteed 15-year option.
-This means, if you die within the 15 years, your spouse or beneficiary will receive a pension for the remainder of the guarantee period.
+This means, if you die within 15 years of starting your pension, your spouse or beneficiary will receive a pension for the remainder of the guarantee period.
 If you choose a 100% joint life option, your spouse will receive a pension for their lifetime.
 These pension options reduce the amount of your monthly pension payments to reflect the likelihood that your pension will be paid for a longer period.

 No matter which pension option you choose, you will receive a lifetime monthly pension payment.